Nek5000/NekDoc/source/geometry.rst

 Parallel Mesh Partitioning with Genmap
 --------------------------------------

-Genmap is spectral graph partitioning tool, similar to e.g. METIS, which partitions the graph associated to the mesh to assure optimal communication time in HPC applications.
+``genmap`` is spectral graph partitioning tool, similar to e.g. METIS, which partitions the graph associated to the mesh to assure optimal communication time in HPC applications.
 Let us consider a simple mesh such as the one in :numref:`fig:genmap`.
 The vertices are distributed in a random fashion, which is the way they may be provided by some mesh generator.
 Let us assume the vertices are here given as

 .. math::

    V_1=(-1,0),\ V_2=(0,1),\ V_3=(-1,2),\ V_4=(-1,1),\ V_5=(0,2),\ V_6=(0,0),\ V_7=(1,1),\ V_8=(1,0)

-The geometry is already stored in the .rea file by the point coordinates, and not vertex numbers
+The geometry is already stored in the ``.rea`` file by the point coordinates, and not vertex numbers

 .. table::